larissaevaldt/larissaevaldt/README.md

 ## I'm a Junior Software Developer working at Zinkworks.
-Graduated from a Bachelors degree in Computing and Information Technology from CCT College Dublin in 2021.
+Bachelors degree in Computing and Information Technology from CCT College Dublin.
 I am currently working as a Backend Software Engineer in the Telecommunications sector.
-The main technologies I work with are: Java, OSGI, Kafka, Python, Docker, Kubernetes, Jenkins.
+The main technologies I work with are: Java, Kafka, Python, Docker, Kubernetes, Jenkins.

 I am passionate about computer programming, logical thinking, troubleshooting and problem solving.
 I love learning new things and keeping myself updated with the new technologies.
 Also have a great admiration for all the things that technology allows human beings to do!
 This Github profile is mainly used for organizing my study notes. 📚